 The Cluster Subdivision Overlay District, may contain zoning and development standards and requirements that are inconsistent with or conflict with zoning and development standards and requirements contained elsewhere in the UDO.
 The standards and requirements contained in the Cluster Subdivision Overlay District supersede all other zoning and development standards and requirements.
 The Cluster Subdivision Overlay District is deemed controlling.
-If the Cluster Subdivision Overlay District is inconsistent with or conflicts with zoning and development standards and requirements contained elsewhere in Chapter 4, then the zoning and development standards and requirements contained in Chapter 4 supersede the standards and requirements contained in the Cluster Subdivision Overlay District and the provisions contained in Chapter 4 are deemed controlling.
+If the Cluster Subdivision Overlay District is inconsistent with or conflicts with a zoning and development standards and requirements contained elsewhere in Chapter 4, then the zoning and development standards and requirements contained in Chapter 4 supersede the standards and requirements contained in Chapter 4 supersede the standards and requirements contained in Chapter 4 are deemed controlling.